samyiin/IdentifyCountry/README.md

     https://geopy.readthedocs.io/en/stable/
 But it doesnot give us the nice properties we want:
 1. If there are at least one possible match, then Geopy will always return the results.
 We migitate this by setting a rule: if there are more than 3 possible matches in the results of Geopy, then we will label this location as "Ambiguous".
 2. When the address is not ambiguous, sometimes the accuracy of Geopy is not ideal.
-Misclassification
+Most common confusion pair (in context of a confusion matrix) is when the address is clarly Not_An_Address, like "Earth", Geopy still returns a location becuase somewhere there is a place name with "Earth" in it.
+But the other direction is not a problem: for most of the address string that is clearly in an actual Country, Geopy can usually find the country.
+### LLM
+We can simply pass the answer to LLMs like Chatgpt, and ask if they know the address.
+Compare to Geopy, this approach have more "common sense"; it wouldn't mistake "Earth" as an actual address.
+On the other hand, Geopy is cheaper (free with 1 request per second), and it works better when then address is just a street name.

+### Hybrid Approach
+What we did eventually, is we first pass address to Geopy, and for those Geopy cannot identify, we pass it to LLM.
+This is the most economic way.

+However, the more reasonable approach should be first passing to LLM, resolve all the ones that is clear, and then pass it to Geopy, so that it will not misclassify.

-## LLM
+## Method Evaluation
-We can simply pass the answer to
+Based on our definition, "Ambiguous" is a binary classification, so we will evaluate it using TN/FN.
+And then the rest of the classification is essentially a multi-class classification, so we will evaluate it using accuracy.

+You can see why we don't use the split-into-3 definition, becasue the evaluation will be TN/FN for both binary classification of "Ambiguous" and "Not_An_Address"...
+Not to mention that Not_An_Address is a natural compliment of country classification, and Ambiguous is not.